A High-Risk Pregnancy Is a Highly Medicalized Experience

 Cord insertion limiting blood flow to baby: may be minor or severe

-While increased medical intervention is appropriate, you likely have a range of thoughts and feelings about the medical procedures, frequent doctor’s appointments, and having to scale back activities like sex or exercise—especially during COVID-19.
+While increased medical intervention is appropriate, you likely have a range of thoughts and feelings about the medical procedures, frequent doctor’s appointments, and having to scale back activities like sex or exercise.

-While all of our therapy has gone remote in the current environment, we’re aware that even under usual circumstances, you may not be able to come into our office during a high-risk pregnancy.
-As with all our therapy offerings, even when our offices are open we provide remote therapy via phone, Skype, Google Meet, Zoom, FaceTime, and other video chat platforms.
+We’re aware that you may not be able to come into our offices in Tribeca during a high-risk pregnancy.
+As with all our therapy offerings, we also provide remote therapy options via phone and video chat.

 You Didn’t Get to Write the Script of How Your Pregnancy Would Go

 To some degree with high-risk pregnancies, you just have to follow the medical advice, and it may feel as if you were robbed of some parts of your pregnancy.
-In our phone and video chat therapy sessions, we provide the opportunity to unpack the experience you had, as well as the one you wished you had.
+In therapy, we provide the opportunity to unpack the experience you had, as well as the one you wished you had.

 Bed Rest Can Be Isolating—You Need Connection

 Whether you’re in a New York City apartment or being monitored in a hospital, you can’t socialize, work, or live in the way you used to during bed rest.
-Many of us are already self-quarantining due to COVID-19, which may make this extra limitation even more difficult.
 This restricted new way of life can be isolating, which makes connection during bed rest extremely important.
 At Tribeca Maternity, we’ll talk about your experience of bed rest, and come up with a creative plan to get you through this time.
 We also help couples navigate bed rest, as well as the role it’s playing in the relationship.

 Your Experience of High-Risk Pregnancy Doesn’t Go Away Once the Baby is Born